 Survivalist mountain climbing game.
 What's your character concept?
 Ahh...mountain shepherd with a lovely goat herd who guides people on the game paths through the mountains.
 Okay....I mean you can have Tracking?
 There's no animals in this game mechanically, so , I guess you're a guide.
 We'll hand-wave the goats as RP.
 Okay, I guess?
 Well, no, not really—I no longer care as much as I did.

-Systems Should be Honest About their Borders
+Systems Should Define their Borders

 The result is that when I get character creation....if a game has survived my cull of: "Am I excited about this?
 Can I get my players excited about this?"
 I will still have to ignore the aspect of character creation that so often calls form a completely unguided, unsupported, open-ended character concept that is at best an ignorable big of system fluff, effectively useless question in all regards, and at worst a the first system trap you encounter.
 It's a lazy convention in rules design, it does not have to happen, and it happens all the time—especially in what are often otherwise great little indie ttrpgs.